An extension of Furstenberg's theorem of the infinitude of primes: Extension of the main idea

-When the sequence $(a_n)$ is generated by a polynomial, we can always find a formula similar to \eqref{eq:13}.
-We can even consider the Euler-Maclaurin summation formula in \eqref{eq:10} and study the arithmetics generated by functions.
-However, we leave this approach for another time.\\ Varying $a$ and $b$, we obtain the following results:
+When the sequence $(a_n)$ is generated by a polynomial, we can always find a formula similar to \eqref{eq:9}.
+We can even consider the Euler-Maclaurin summation formula in \eqref{eq:6} and study the arithmetics generated by functions.
+However, we leave this approach for another time.